github/codeql/python/ql/lib/change-notes/2024-09-24-std-lib-models.md

 ---
 category: minorAnalysis
 ---
-* Added several models of standard library functions and classes.
-This should make the analysis much more complete in cases where the standard library is not extracted.
+* Added several models of standard library functions and classes, in anticipation of no longer extracting the standard library in a future release.